- The main advantages of higher education in Europe

 - Academic (extended) essay on a given topic.

 Please note that all documents must be translated into English (or in the official language of the selected country) and notarized.

 Usually European universities and higher schools organize enrollment, acceptance of documents and applications remotely at least a year before the expected start of education.
-The deadlines (quite strict) are also established for scholarship programs, grants, discounts, language tests and additional entrance examinations, examinations.
+The deadlines (quite strict) are also established for scholarship programs, grants, discounts, language tests and additional entrance examinations.

 Have you decided to get a higher education in Europe?
 Right choice!
 It remains to be prepared so as to pass a difficult and long procedure of enrollment with the minimum expenditure of forces, time and resources.